Yijia-Xiao/Protein-MSA/protein_tools/README.md

 # Megatron-Protein

-This directory contains scripts that preprocess TAPE's pfam dataset to the format required by Megatron-LM.
+This directory contains scripts that preprocess MSA data to the format required by Megatron-LM.

 ## Step 1: pfam to json